OfferZen-Community/developers-finance/docs/tax/tax-rebates.md

 > **For example**
 * Taking personal phone calls whilst in your home office is trivial use and does not impact a claim.
 * If your home office is used as a guest bedroom then it is not exclusive use and you cannot claim.
-* If your home office also serves as a storage room for linen in a cupboard then you need to exclude the linen cupboard from the home office m<sup>2</sup>, and claim for the reamining portion.
+* If your home office also serves as a storage room for linen in a cupboard then you need to exclude the linen cupboard from the home office m<sup>2</sup>, and claim for the remaining portion.

 * **Lastly it must be specifically equipped** - this means that the room must house the equipment needed for employment.
 This would differ depending on the nature of the employee's work.
 For a regular knowledge worker, this would include items such as a workstation, chair, computer and communication equipment.